tdbianco/starter-hugo-academic/content/course/adapting-cultural-context/adapting-cultural-context.md

-works everywhere.** Specific examples can inspire people that are testing in the countries I refer to below, or in similar conditions, however, three on four of the settings where I have tested were high-income, and all of them were urban and centered around a University
-- so not a very good representation of the real big world.
+works everywhere.** Specific examples can inspire people that are testing in the countries I refer to below, or in similar conditions, however, three on four of the settings where I have tested were high-income, and all of them were urban and centered around a University - not a very good representation of the real big world.

 **So, what I really mean with the below examples is to show the extent of adaptation and flexibility that is needed to test successfully in